 The referral management capability can help the health clinic in curating and maintaining a set of specialist resources that accept patient insurance plans and provide excellent care.
 It can increase their referral loop closures with optimized care coordination and collecting data back from specialists and community health providers into the EHRs.

 Patient navigation and care coordination

-Patient navigation can bridge the services offered by FQHCs with community-based organizations to address food insecurity, housing, insecurity, and enhancing behavioral health.
+Patient navigation can bridge the services offered by FQHCs with community-based organizations to address food insecurity, and housing, insecurity, and enhance behavioral health.
 In addition to patients with complex conditions, patient navigation can support the needs of dual-eligible patients or patients without health insurance as well as patients who regularly utilize the emergency department due to limited low-acuity care access.

 Patient navigation can also assist in better patient education.
-When patients know more about their chronic illnesses, including the self-management techniques and potential symptoms and warning signs, they are better able to keep things under control at home and out of high-acuity settings.
+When patients know more about their chronic illnesses, including self-management techniques and potential symptoms and warning signs, they are better able to keep things under control at home and out of high-acuity settings.

-Typically, the navigation tools also include the self-scheduling capabilities and appointment reminders that can reduce the number of no-shows.
+Typically, the navigation tools also include self-scheduling capabilities and appointment reminders that can reduce the number of no-shows.

 FQHCs and CHCs provide critical primary care services to tens of millions of people each year in this country.
-Value-based payment models provide new opportunities to FQHCs to benefit from identifying and addressing the needs of their patients in a comprehensive manner.
+Value-based payment models provide new opportunities for FQHCs to benefit from identifying and addressing the needs of their patients in a comprehensive manner.

-Sprite Health’s value platform provides an end-to-end infrastructure to FQHCs to leverage the new opportunities provided by the value-based payment models.
+Sprite Health’s value platform provides an end-to-end infrastructure for FQHCs to leverage the new opportunities provided by the value-based payment models.
 With the right technology foundation, they are much better equipped to identify and address the comprehensive needs of their patient populations in a sustained manner.